techcultivation/legal-docs/Outbound_licensing.markdown

 ## Other content

 Regarding other content, the CCT would decide on a case-by-case basis whether the project’s license is free and open, but the [Free culture licenses listed on FreedomDefined.org][freedomdefined] are a good reference.
+Creative Commons licenses should be preferred.

+Especially if the content consists or includes a data base, it is highly recommended to use a license that explicitly covers also sui generis data base rights.

-For the avoidance of doubt, from the Creative Commons list of licenses, we would only accept [CC0][cc0], [CC-BY][ccby] and [CC-BY-SA][ccbysa] of any version after 2.5, with a preference for later versions.
+For the avoidance of doubt, from the Creative Commons list of licenses, only [CC0][cc0], [CC-BY][ccby], and [CC-BY-SA][ccbysa] of any version after 2.5 are acceptable, with a preference for later versions.

 [freedomdefined]: http://freedomdefined.org/Licenses
 [cc0]: https://creativecommons.org/publicdomain/zero/1.0/